tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_jekyll_on_mac.md

 Great!
 Skip down to the [Bundler](#bundler) section.

 However, if your location is something like `/Users/MacBookPro/.rvm/rubies/ruby-2.2.1/bin/gem`, which points to your system location of Rubygems, you will likely run into permissions errors when trying to get a gem.
-A sample permissions error might look like this for Rubygems:
+A sample permissions error (triggered when you try to install the jekyll gem such as `gem install jekyll`) might look like this for Rubygems:

 ```
  >ERROR:  While executing gem ...
 (Gem::FilePermissionError)